When did cross-country skiing become an Olympic sport?

 The cross-country program was tweaked again at the 2006 Torino Games to include the team sprint event, which came at the expense of the men’s 30km and women’s 15km races.

 In the women’s team sprint, the silver-winning duo from Canada, Beckie Scott and Sara Renner, benefited from an act of true sportsmanship on the course.
-When Renner’s ski pole snapped, a bystander rushed to hand her a replacement allowing the Canadian to catch the pack that was quickly pulling away.
+When Renner’s ski pole snapped, a bystander rushed to hand her a replacement, allowing the Canadian to catch the pack that quickly was pulling away.
 After the race, the identity of the man who handed her the pole was revealed to be Norwegian coach Bjornar Haakensmoen.

 Russia led the overall cross-country medal count in Torino, collecting seven, followed by Sweden with five.
 Sweden and Estonia tied for most gold medals by a team with three.
-On the flip side, Norway had its most disappointing performance in its national sport in nearly 20 years.
+On the flip side, Norway had its most disappointing performance in its national sport nearly in 20 years.
 Norway finished with four medals – none of which were gold – for the first time since the 1998 Nagano Games.

 Salt Lake 2002

-Officials added the individual sprint to the Olympic cross-country skiing program in Salt Lake City hoping the head-to-head, elimination-style race format would bring new excitement to the sport.
+Officials added the individual sprint to the Olympic cross-country skiing program in Salt Lake City, hoping the head-to-head, elimination-style race format would bring new excitement to the sport.
 In its Olympic debut, the men’s event did not disappoint.
 Norway’s Tor Arne Hetland won gold in a thrilling final, crossing the line one tenth of a second ahead of Peter Schlickenrieder of Germany.

 Two Russian athletes would be disqualified and stripped of eight medals in Salt Lake City after testing positive for the blood-boosting drug darbepoetin.
-Olga Danilova was stripped of two golds and two silvers, while Larisa Lazutina had a gold and three silver medals taken away in Salt Lake City.
+Olga Danilova was stripped of two golds and two silvers, while Larisa Lazutina had a gold and three silver medals taken away from Salt Lake City.

 Nagano 1998